 However, in the past several years Havana has seen a massive growth in the number of cafes and coffeehouses to enjoy.
 There are now some truly incredible cafes here, innovating and expanding Cuba’s traditional coffee culture.

-As serious coffee lovers we’ve tried the coffee just about everywhere in Havana.
+As serious coffee lovers, we’ve tried coffee just about everywhere in Havana.
 These are our absolute favorite cafes in Havana, with the most delicious coffee in Havana you’ll need to power your trip.
-Let’s dive in to the top ten cafes in Havana!
+Let’s dive into the top ten cafes in Havana!

 Our guide to the Best Brunch Spots in Havana, Cuba shows you the best spots for breakfast and brunch (with some of the best coffee in Havana, too).

 This post contains affiliate links that may reward me monetarily or otherwise when you use them to make qualifying purchases – at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, please read our disclosure policy.

 Best Havana Cafés

 El Café is my personal favorite coffee spot in Havana – it’s the perfect combination of delicious coffee and wonderful atmosphere.
 Set inside a restored colonial building in the heart of Old Havana with sky-high ceilings and original patterned floor tiles, the entire shop constantly smells amazing with fresh-ground coffee.

 If you’re an iced coffee fan, this is the place for you – they have the best iced coffee in Havana! – but their cappuccinos are great too.